JoKohono/SenseHatAnalogClockSysStat/README.md

 Why - what is that about?

-- I'd like to learn python and work with git and GitHub across my RPis, Mac, iPad
+- I'd like to learn python and work with git and GitHub across my RPis, Mac, iPad and Windows PC
-- Want to put the SenseHat to use: look nice - be a clock - and tell the system status of the Pi
+- Want to put the SenseHat to use for input and output functions:
-- I have a RPi4 and a SenseHat that I'd like to run in headless mode with following main function:
+  -- show a nice and innovative clock face on the 8x8 led matrix -- in headless mode, show important system status info (CPU, Memory utilization, temp, I/O status) -- use the joystick to control the RPi: start/stop the watch, reboot the Pi, turn the VPN on/off...

+- My RPi4 with the SenseHat is running the additional (notable, relevant) SW:
-  - Wireguard VPN (not (yet) relevant here)
+  - Wireguard VPN (client and server modes)
+  - OpenVPN (client mode)
+  - Pi-Hole DNS filter with "unbound"
-  - NAS for my home network (not (yet) relevant here)
+  - NAS for my home network

  The goal is to make the SenseHat as the user interface:
   Output: